How We Became Posthuman and the Body Behind Information

 Read in 2026, How We Became Posthuman is one of the better antidotes to disembodied AI talk.

 Large models are often discussed as if they were free-floating minds.
-In practice they are embodied in training corpora, chip supply chains, evaluation regimes, data centers, interface patterns, company policies, terms of service, energy grids, and user habits.
-Their cognition is not located in a single silicon skull.
-It is distributed across a technical and institutional ecology.
+In practice they are embodied in training corpora, chip supply chains, evaluation regimes, data centers, interface patterns, company policies, terms of service, energy grids, user habits, and institutional workflows.
+The relevant "body" is not a silicon skull.
+It is the technical and organizational ecology that lets a pattern produce consequences.

 That matters for accountability.
 If intelligence is framed as an abstract emergent property, responsibility can dissolve into awe.
 If intelligence is understood as embodied in systems, then governance has handles: data provenance, labor conditions, energy load, deployment context, user dependency, audit trails, appeal paths, and the right to refuse automated mediation.

 The book also clarifies why AI companions are so powerful.
 A conversational model does not merely process text.
 It enters the user's feedback loop of memory, mood, interpretation, self-description, and social rehearsal.
 The danger is not that the machine has no body.
-The danger is that its body is partly the user's life, partly the company's infrastructure, and partly the interface that makes that arrangement feel private.
+The danger is that its working body is partly the user's life, partly the company's infrastructure, and partly the interface that makes that arrangement feel private.
+That is a safety problem even when the system has no inner experience.

 Where the Book Needs Friction